 Students will have field trips and night activities full of fun.
 We will also hold a low-vision clinic for those students who can benefit from low-vision devices.

-Applications for the program are due by May of each year and students must have a current (less than one year old) medical or eye report.
+Applications for the program are due by March of each year and students must have a current (less than one year old) medical and eye report.